penzance/maptool/README.md

 ```

-This project also contains the Bootstrap_LTI app.
+This project also contains the basic_lti_app application.
 You can install this app using this url:
 ```
 https://localhost:8000/lti_tools/basic_lti_app/tool_config